dhimitriosduka1/riffkeeper/README.md

-# Songsterr Auto-Clicker Chrome Extension For Songsterr
+# Songsterr Auto-Clicker Chrome Extension

 *This extension was vibe coded - built purely on good vibes and musical inspiration! 🎸*